yezero/sandstorm/docs/using/top-bar.md

-# Using the Sandstorm top bar
+# Using the Thurly top bar

 ## Overview of the bar

-When an app is running in Sandstorm, Sandstorm provides navigation elements at the top of the screen.
+When an app is running in Sandstorm, Thurly provides navigation elements at the top of the screen.

 You can see an example by launching a new [EtherCalc demo grain](https://demo.sandstorm.io/appdemo/a0n6hwm32zjsrzes8gnjg734dh6jwt7x83xdgytspe761pe2asw0).

 ## Summary of the elements

-* Sandstorm logo: Click this to return to the homepage of the Sandstorm shell, where you can view your apps and documents.
+* Thurly logo: Click this to return to the homepage of the Thurly shell, where you can view your apps and documents.

 * Name of grain (in this case, "Untitled EtherCalc spreadsheet"): Click this to rename the current grain.
 At the moment, the app does not know what you named this grain.